EQUIPMENT

 Check out our guide on what we consider ideal specifications and suitable kit.
 For a recommended packing list, watch this space and keep an eye on your inbox.

-We are limiting riders to one choice of frame type only.
-A compliant, un-suspended frame is more than capable of carrying you through 850km without excessive punishment.
+A light, compliant, un-suspended frame is capable of carrying you through 750km without excessive punishment.
 Gravel suspension will insulate you more effectively from the road buzz, so consider this option as well.
-One tester converted a full-suspension mountain bike to a drop-bar setup and concluded that the weight and efficiency trade-off wasn’t favourable.
+Some riders converted full-suspension mountain bikes to drop-bar setups and concluded that the weight and efficiency trade-off wasn’t favourable.

-A tubeless setup with a liberal addition of sealant and rim liner inserts will best mitigate the risks associated with tackling 850km of varied gravel surfaces at high speeds.
-Our testers’ tyre widths ranged from 38C to 45C and we all agreed: the wider the better.
-Fit the widest tyre your frame can accommodate – minimum 40C.
-(If your frame cannot accommodate 40C tyres, consider replacing your frame…)
+A tubeless setup with a liberal addition of sealant and rim liner inserts will best mitigate the risks associated with tackling 750km of varied gravel surfaces at high speeds.
+Riders’ tyre widths ranged from 38C to 2.1″ and beyond.
+We all agreed: the wider the better.
+Fit the widest tyre your frame can accommodate – our new bare minimum is 45C.
+(If your frame cannot accommodate 45C tyres, replace your frame…)

 There’s no sense in resisting the trend of going narrow for an aero position while riding on the hoods, with a flare for more control on descents.
 Consider double-wrapping or installing gel inserts.

-Do not be tempted to install road pedals.
+Many 2025 riders opted for a road setup and were compromised on a few key sections.
 The route passes through remote areas over highly varied surfaces, with river crossings and other obstacles.
-Play it safe and opt for MTB pedals.
-If you’re obsessed with pedalling efficiency, choose a gravel-specific shoe with a stiff sole.
+Play it safe and opt for MTB shoes and pedals.
+If you’re concerned about pedalling efficiency, choose a gravel-specific shoe with a stiff sole.

 The main point in question is 2x or 1x.
 Either works – 1x for simplicity and 2x for closer ratios to find the perfect gear, especially on the fast flats.
 Either way, ensure you have a long gear for the fast sections and a bail-out gear for the steep climbs (after several days in the legs).